tariq-abdulghani/annotation-driven-dynamic-forms/projects/decorator-driven-dynamic-form/README.md

 ## What is new in this version

 new features

-async validation is now supported
+1. UI Customization
+   you can provide templates and components to be used as UI elements in form
+2. CSS style file that provide variables and classes that u can use to customize existing UI

 ## Project Goals

+0. use one consistent strategy for creating form some thing that can be used as specification like other frame works ex JPA java persistence API just an API that tells how to do data base related operation
 1. create annotation driven dynamic form no more inheritance I think metadata must be placed in decorators not as class attributes
 2. take most used defaults into considerations we can't create something that abstracts every thing, but we can make some things that really fits in the common problems and repeated tasks
-3. the ability to create forms fast _forms that search forms that perform crud operations_ is a perfect example
+3. the ability to create forms fast _forms that search, forms that perform CRUD operations_ is a perfect example
 4. intuitive API I think creating something great means we can use it easily and really understand it without many efforts

 5. composable forms you can nest forms to any level to make form creation easily

 6. supports complex layouts by using grids

 7. opinionated based on commons and defaults

 8. binding form model to form control and view which mean you create the form model and any updates on it will be reflected on _UI_ and on form controls
+9. flexibility to customize UI , UI that uou want , UI can change but forms, inputs, validations are concepts that are the same.

 ## Dependencies